Jerry Pournelle: Pseudonyms and collaborations

 Pournelle began fiction writing non-SF work under a pseudonym in 1965.
 His early SF was published under the name "Wade Curtis", in Analog and other magazines.
 Some works were also published under the name "J.E.
 Pournelle".

 In the mid-1970s, Pournelle began a fruitful collaboration with Larry Niven; he has also collaborated on novels with Roland J. Green, Michael F. Flynn, and Steven Barnes, and collaborated as an editor on an anthology series The Endless Frontier with John F. Carr.

 In 2010, his daughter Jennifer R. Pournelle (writing as J.R.
 Pournelle), an archaeology professor, e-published a novel Outies, an authorized sequel to the Mote in God's Eye series.

 Journalism and tech writing

 Computing at Chaos Manor

-Pournelle wrote the "Computing at Chaos Manor" column in Byte.
-Pournelle described his experiences with computer hardware and software, some purchased and some sent by vendors for review, at his home office.
-Because Pournelle was then, according to the magazine, "virtually Byte's only writer who was a mere user—he didn't create compilers and computers, he merely used them," it began as "The User's Column" in July 1980.
-Subtitled "Omikron TRS-80 Boards, NEWDOS+, and Sundry Other Matters," an Editor's Note accompanied the article:
+Pournelle began using a computer to write in 1977 on the advice of his "mad" friend Dan MacLean.
+He wrote the "Computing at Chaos Manor" column in Byte, describing experiences with computer hardware and software, some purchased and some sent by vendors for review, at his home office.
+Because Pournelle was then, according to the magazine, "virtually Byte's only writer who was a mere user—he didn't create compilers and computers, he merely used them", it began as "The User's Column" in July 1980.
+Subtitled "Omikron TRS-80 Boards, NEWDOS+, and Sundry Other Matters", an Editor's Note accompanied the article: